redthing1/wren-port/README.md

 # wren-port

 [Wren](https://wren.io/) is a small, fast, class-based concurrent scripting language.
 `wren-port` is a port of the Wren programming language implementation to D, intended for embedding.
-This is useful is you want a `nothrow @nogc` fast interpreter in your D application.
+This is useful is you want a `` fast interpreter in your D application.

 The original Wren implementation is [here](https://github.com/wren-lang).